nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 9.  `archive-gpg-home-directory` - GPG home directory for archive file encryption (default `/etc/xroad/gpghome`)

-10. `archive-encryption-keys-dir` - Directory for archive file encryption (recipient) PGP keys (default same as `gpg-home-directory`).
-Per-member keys can be used when grouping is by 'member' or 'subsystem' (subsystems use the member's key)
+10. `archive-encryption-keys-dir` - directory for archive file encryption (recipient) PGP keys (default same as `gpg-home-directory`).
+Per-member keys can be used when grouping is by `member` or `subsystem` (subsystems use the member's key).
+When per-member keys are used, it's recommended to store them in a directory under `/etc/xroad` other than the default `/etc/xroad/gpghome` so that the keys are included in the security server configuration backups.

 11. `archive-default-encryption-key` - Default archive encryption key (in `archive-encryption-keys-dir`) if there is no grouping or a encryption key for a member is not present.
 If not defined, the primary GPG encryption key is used.